beling/MPHF-Experiments/README.md

-# MPHF-Experiments
+# MPHF-Experiments (fork with with PHast+ support)

+This is a fork of [MPHF-Experiments](https://github.com/ByteHamster/MPHF-Experiments) that supports more PHast variants, including PHast+.
-Comparison of a wide range different minimal perfect hash functions (MPHFs).
+[MPHF-Experiments](https://github.com/ByteHamster/MPHF-Experiments) is framework for comparison of a wide range different minimal perfect hash functions (MPHFs).
 From these, it can generate comprehensive plots like Pareto plots, and simple comparison tables used in several papers.

+This fork was used to conduct experiments for the paper *PHast - Perfect Hashing made fast* by *Piotr Beling* and *Peter Sanders*, accepted for the [ALENEX26](https://www.siam.org/conferences-events/siam-conferences/alenex26/) conference.
+[This document](#reproducing-results-from-the-paper-phast---perfect-hashing-made-fast) contains detailed instructions for reproducing the results of these experiments.

 <img src="img/preview-dominance-map.png" width="500"/>